Guimarret/dataengineering/content/posts/compilers.md

 The type system is a rule based mechanism that determines the type of something based on the types of its components and the rules of the language.
 It can be static or dynamic and can be used to catch errors at compile time or runtime.
 Looks like a simple mechanism but it is complex and powerful because it can prevent errors and optimize code (If you are interested look for type theory and type soundness that will appear a whole world to explore).
 There is also type inference that consists of automatically deducing the type that should be in some place if there is no declaration (Not going deeper into this point too).

 *Tiger* creates a type system for statically typed languages.
 Formalizes static rules that are enforced during AST transversal, flagging mismatches before the code generation, also the type metadata is embedded in IR (intermediate representation), enabling optimization such as register allocation and dead code elimination.
-In the second part, the book also shows the Hindley–Milner type system inference and parametric polymorphism (didn't get deeper into these points because found it too hard for the moment, so in the future, I pretend to write some other blog post talking about type system as a separate topic).
+In the second part, the book also shows the Hindley–Milner type system inference and parametric polymorphism (didn't get deeper into these points because found it too hard for the moment, so in the future, i pretend to write some other blog post talking about type system as a separate topic).

 *CI part.1* performs runtime type checks and is really simple, the values are Java objects from a base Value class and for dynamic dispatch it uses a visitor pattern to evaluate expression, when it encounters binary operations it dynamically checks types and throws errors if mismatched.

-*CI part.2*  values are encoded as a struct with a type tag and a union of possible data (for numbers and strings for example) and that's all.
+*CI part.2*  values are encoded as a struct with a type tag and a union of possible data (for numbers and strings for example) and that's basically all.

 ## Garbage collector